le23thanh/ocsp-check/README.md

 Version: `1.1`

-⚠️ **Warning: the script has no security such as sanitization and else, you will need to implement the security if you make a online tool out of this.**
+⚠️ **Warning: the script has no security such as sanitization and else, you will need to implement the security if you make an online tool out of this.**

 ___